Tincole/vscode-extension/README.md

 # helloWorld README

-This is the README for your extension "helloWorld".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "helloWorld"

 ## Features